ROCm/rccl/README.md

     -f|--fast                  Quick-build RCCL (local gpu arch only, no backtrace, and collective trace support) -h|--help                  Prints this help message
-    -i|--install               Install RCCL library (see --prefix argument below) -j|--jobs                  Specify how many parallel compilation jobs to run (16 by default) -l|--local_gpu_only        Only compile for local GPU architecture --no_clean              Don't delete files if they already exist --npkit-enable          Compile with npkit enabled
+    -i|--install               Install RCCL library (see --prefix argument below) -j|--jobs                  Specify how many parallel compilation jobs to run (nproc by default) -l|--local_gpu_only        Only compile for local GPU architecture --no_clean              Don't delete files if they already exist --npkit-enable          Compile with npkit enabled